aidandenlinger/SnapchatMemoriesCaptionAdder/README.md

 ## Install

 > [!NOTE]
-> This project and docmumentation is not very friendly to non-developers :( If
+> This project and documentation is not very friendly to non-developers :( If
 > you have questions, I'm happy to try and help if you make a new Github issue.
-> I'm very open to any PRs that want to work on this (see the Contributing
+> I'm very open to any PRs that want to work on making this more user-friendly
-> section below!)
+> (see the Contribution section below!)

 This project relies on two major libraries.